aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 * [License](#license)

 ### Installation instructions
-#### Windows/MacOS/Linux – Chrome/Microsoft Edge (Chromium)
+Due to [Google internal policy](https://developer.chrome.com/webstore/program_policies), the extension is not available on the Chrome Web Store.
+The following instructions are needed to install third-party extensions in [Chromium](https://en.wikipedia.org/wiki/Chromium_(web_browser))-based browsers:
+#### Chrome (Windows, MacOS, Linux), Microsoft Edge (version 79)
 1. Download this repo as a [ZIP file from GitHub](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/archive/master.zip).
 2. Unzip the file and you should have a folder named `bypass-paywalls-chrome-clean-master`.
 3. Move the folder to a permanent location on your computer (do not delete the folder after installation).
-4. In Chrome go to the extensions page (`chrome://extensions`).
+4. Go to the extensions page (`chrome://extensions` or `edge://extensions`).
 5. Enable Developer Mode.
-6. Drag the `bypass-paywalls-chrome-clean-master` folder anywhere on the page to import it.
+6. Click `Load unpacked` and select the extension folder.

 #### Android
 1. Install [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore (Bypass Paywalls Clean doesn't work with Kiwi Browser yet).
-2. Download this repo as a [ZIP file from GitHub](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/archive/master.zip).
-Extract the file (do not delete the folder after installation).
-3. In Yandex go to the extensions page (`browser://extensions`).
-4. Turn on the Developer Mode by checking the box.
-5. Tap `Load unpacked extension`.
-6. Find your extension folder and pick `manifest.json`.
+2. Follow Chrome instructions located just above (step 6: pick `manifest.json` instead of the folder).

-#### Chromium browsers (Opera/Vivaldi/Yandex/Brave)
+#### Other Chromium browsers (Opera/Vivaldi/Yandex/Brave)
 1. Download the extension as a .crx file from the [releases page](https://github.com/magnolia1234/bypass-paywalls-chrome-clean/releases).
 2. In your browser go to the extensions page.
 3. Enable Developer Mode.